kristianmandrup/ember-cli-emberscript/README.md

 ```

 ### Status
-Very experimental, but a step in the right direction ;)
+Experimental, but a step in the right direction ;)

 ### Roadmap

-### TODO
-Publish the new ember-cli compliant ember-script package on npm.
+Let me know what you would like to see...